Find Trade Colleges

 Types of Refuse and Recyclable Material Collector

-Job Demand for Refuse and Recyclable Material Collectors
+Job Outlook for Refuse and Recyclable Material Collectors

-In 2016, there was an estimated number of 136,000 jobs in the United States for Refuse and Recyclable Material Collector.
+In the United States, there were 136,000 jobs for Refuse and Recyclable Material Collector in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 17,900 new jobs for Refuse and Recyclable Material Collector by 2026.
-There will be an estimated 18,900 positions for Refuse & Recyclable Material Collector per year.
+Due to new job openings and attrition, there will be an average of 18,900 job openings in this field each year.

 undefined